Have questions about Clare Bank? We’re here with answers to your frequently asked questions. If your question is not

 Just go to www.clarebank.com and enter your Access ID (username) and Password in the boxes on the upper right side of the page.

 - If you forget your username, you should call your local branch.

-A computer, a modem (28.8 or higher recommended), Internet access and a 128-bit encrypted browser.
+A computer or device with Internet access and a AES-256-bit encrypted browser.

 If you’re using an older browser version that is no longer compatible with Online Banking, you can go to the Microsoft web site and download a new browser version ( www.microsoft.com).
 We do not recommend that you download beta versions.
 Once you have completed the download and installation of the recommended browser, you can return to the sign in screen and sign in to Online Banking.